This is a detailed guide to managing employee stress at work for HR professionals, Employers and Line Managers.

 - Consulting employees, employee representatives or unions on organisational changes.
 Avoiding placing unreasonable demands on employees by prioritising workloads and appropriate delegation of duties.
 Providing adequate training.
 Providing support through the employee assistance programme or occupational health service and/or providing independent confidential counselling.

-A stress policy is a statement explaining not only an employer’s attitude to stress (whether resulting from acts inside or outside the workplace) but also setting out the action you as an employer are taking to protect the mental well-being of your staff, to prevent stress and mental health problems at work and explain how it will deal with those problems that may arise.
+A stress policy is a statement explaining not only an employer’s attitude to stress (whether resulting from acts inside or outside the workplace) but also setting out the action you as an employer are taking to protect the mental well-being of your staff, to prevent stress and mental health problems at work and explain how the company will deal with the problems that may arise.

 An effective anti-stress policy should provide: